World Diabetes Day is on November 14th :

 WDD is the world’s largest diabetes awareness campaign reaching a global audience of over 1 billion people in more than 160 countries.
 The campaign draws attention to issues of paramount importance to the diabetes world and keeps diabetes firmly in the public and political spotlight.

 Diabetes is a disease that occurs when your blood glucose or sugar level is too high in your body and pancreas is not producing enough insulin in our body cells to maintain blood sugar level.

-pancreas is an organ in our body that lies near our stomach.
+The pancreas is an organ in our body that lies near our stomach.
 It produces a hormone called insulin.
-Insulin get in to our body cells and maintain our blood glucose level.
-When pancreas is not working properly and not producing enough insulin for our body then our blood sugar level is increased.
+Insulin gets into our body cells and maintains our blood glucose level.
+When the pancreas is not working properly and not producing enough insulin for our body then our blood sugar level is increased.

 According to National Diabetes statics report 2017 in United States of America.
 An estimated 30.3 million people of all ages or 9.4% of United Sates population had diabetes in 2015.
 This total 30.2 million adults that are aged 18 years or older ( 12.2% of all U.S adults ) of which 7.2 million ( 23.8% ) were not aware of or did not report having diabetes.
 The percentage of adults with diabetes increased with age, reaching high of 25.2% among those aged 65 years or older.

 Diabetes Symptoms :